-Johnson and Beverley had to carry their work over some very difficult, rugged, and confined ground, no where under 18,000 feet, that separates the more open valley of the Indus, to the south-east of Leh, from the table land of Rùpshu and Haule.
-This was effected in a most skilful and praiseworthy manner, though it twice involved the ascent of a station, by Mr. Johnson, of 19,979 feet, and by Mr. Beverley, of another, 19,958 feet above the sea, besides numerous other stations, all over 17,000 feet above the sea.
+During the field season of 1860, the triangulation of the Kashmir Series has made good progress up the river Indus, and the position of Leh, the capital of Ladak has been finally fixed.
+Messrs.
+Johnson and Beverley had to carry their work over some very difficult, rugged, and confined ground that separates the more open valley of the Indus to the south east of Leh from the table land of Rupshu and Hanle.
+This was effected in a most skilful and praiseworthy manner though it twice involved the ascent of a station by Mr. Johnson† of 19,979 feet and by Mr. Beverley‡ of another 19,958 feet above the sea, besides numerous other stations all over 17,000 feet above the sea.

-A trigonometrical mark has been erected on a point 21,483 feet above the sea, but, unfortunately, there was not sufficient space to put a theodolite on it.
+A trigonometrical mark has been erected on a point 21,480 feet above the sea, but unfortunately there was not sufficient space to put a theodolite on it.